omonimus1/blog-jade-rubick/content/posts/2020-11-11--coordinate-your-interviews-with-an-interview-plan/index.md

 So let me share an interview format I use.

 The basic process is
-1. Copy the format from [this Google Doc](https://docs.google.com/document/d/1WlkzpOMoQnmaG5wVTjV2JFtbis1ykKjlaE0unO8XbEA/edit#).
+1. Make a list of assertions that should be true for the person to be right for this role.
+For example: works cooperatively across departments, experienced with org design and scaling organizations, able to attract and hire great talent.
+Or decomposes technical problems effectively, communicates technical matters clearly.
+Loosely prioritize this list of assertions.
+You won't use them all.
+2. For each assertion, list an interview question (or method) that will uncover evidence of how strong the candidate is in this area.
-2. Decide on what you want to learn about the candidate in order to make a confident decision.
-You might put them into categories, like Managing Projects, Managing People, Managing process, and Technical decision-making.
+3. Group your assertions by category, like Managing Projects, Managing People, Managing process, and Technical decision-making.
 These are your **interview sections**.
-3. Choose two people to do each interview (they'll observe the interview better, and learn from each other, which increases your organizations ability to select candidates over time).
-One is okay if you can't find a second person.
-4. For each interview section, write down what you actually want to know in order to understand the candidates strengths and weaknesses.
-For Process interview, for example, you might want to know that their improvements are impactful.
-So write down: "They are an active force on their team and company, improving things."
-5. Then, have the interviewers write down the questions they're going to ask (or what they'll do) to find out the answer to those areas.
-Looking at the previous question, I might add the question: "What improvements have you made in the past that have had the most impact on your team and the company?
-[Followup question: what impact did they have?]
-6. Finally, for each question, have them write down what a good answer would look like.
-For the question above, I might say something like, *An poor answer would be switching to Kanban, or introducing standups (yes these can improve things, but the impact is very local).
+4. Copy this [this Google Doc](https://docs.google.com/document/d/1WlkzpOMoQnmaG5wVTjV2JFtbis1ykKjlaE0unO8XbEA/edit#) and put your assertions and questions into the format, adding the people who will be responsible for each section.
+And what a good answer might look like.
+For example, I might say something like, *An poor answer would be switching to Kanban, or introducing standups (yes these can improve things, but the impact is very local).
 A better answer would be something like XYZ.
 A perfect answer would relate the impact to the results on the company, and the results would have made a substantial difference for the company.*
+5. (optional) Choose _two_ people to do each interview (they'll observe the interview better, and learn from each other, which increases your organizations ability to select candidates over time).
+One is okay if you can't find a second person.
+6. Work with each interviewer to improve the questions they will ask.
+You act as editor, read through the interview and think about the interview experience, and whether questions duplicate each other.
+Make sure you have confidence answering those questions will answer the questions you're looking for.
-7. After people have submitted their questions, copy and paste the questions you're asking to [search for bias in the questions you're asking](http://gender-decoder.katmatfield.com/).
-I often find I'm gender coding in a way that might put off women.
-The tool pointed out that my previous framing had two masculine-coded words: "active" and "force".
+7. Copy and paste the questions you're asking to [search for bias in the questions you're asking](http://gender-decoder.katmatfield.com/).
+I often find I'm gender coding in a way that might exclude women -- for example, in a recent interview I used two masculine-coded words: "active" and "force".
 Usually removing the gender coding also makes it more clear.
-So I rewrite that area of inquiry to: "They make improvements on their team or company that have a large area of impact."
-8. After people have contributed the questions, you act as editor.
-Read through the interview and think about the interview experience, and whether these questions duplicate each other.
-Does the interview make sense?
-Could it be improved?
-Go through and improve the questions and talk through them with the interviewees.

 After every interview, encourage everyone to ask themself these questions:

-1. Was I looking for the right information from this candidate?
-If not, alter or tweak the "what I'm looking for" section.
-(You'll probably need to alter the questions as well)
+1. Did I get the information I needed to make a confidence assessment of the candidate.
+If not, I should change my "assertions".
-2. Did I achieve my purposs of answering the objectives I was looking for?
-If not, you may need to tweak your interview question.
+2. Did I understand the results of the assertion by asking the questions I did?
+If not, I should tweak the questions I ask.
 3. Did I hear a particularly good or poor answer to the questions?
-If so, you may want to tweak the "what does a good response look like" section.
+If so, I may want to tweak the "what does a good response look like" section.

 So why is this format effective?